As previously

-As previously discussed, Resonon offers feasibiliity studies using customer
+discussed, Resonon offers feasibility studies using customer

 samples.
 This is the most reliable way of determining if a hyperspectral camera